Workplace Discrimination Lawyer in SFV

-Fighting For Victims of Workplace Discrimination in the San Fernando Valley
+Fighting For Victims of Workplace Discrimination in Northridge and the San Fernando Valley

 Workplace discrimination is against the law; both state and federal laws ban various types of discrimination.
 Discrimination can occur in many ways and through many actions pertaining to employment, from hiring to firing and all of the activities in between.